If Hydroplaning Of The Ambulance Occurs The Driver Should

 Immediate Actions When Hydroplaning Occurs

 When hydroplaning begins, the driver should immediately take their foot off the accelerator.
-This is the most critical first step.
+So naturally, this is the most critical first step.
 Do not brake suddenly, as this can cause the vehicle to skid further out of control.
 Instead, maintain a firm grip on the steering wheel with both hands and keep the wheels pointed in the direction you want the vehicle to travel.
 The ambulance will gradually regain traction as the water is dispersed from under the tires.

 Steering Through the Hydroplane